-Spray tans are a great option for those who are looking for the look of beautiful, golden, sun-dappled skin without the negatives of tanning.
-Sunless tanning and spray tanning are much healthier than tanning beds, and can easily give warm, luscious color all year round.
+Spray tans are a great option for those who are looking for the look of beautiful, golden, sun-dappled skin without the risks of UV tanning.
+Sunless tanning and spray tanning are much healthier than tanning beds, and can easily get a golden, luscious color all year round.
 However, the day when you get your spray tan can throw off your makeup/cleaning schedule quite a bit!

 Once you get your spray tan, the aftercare matters.
 A lot.

 So what’s the deal with washing hair after spray tan?

 The good news is that you can wash your hair after a spray tan.
 However, there are a few things that you need to be aware of before you break out the shampoo after a spray tan session.